It’s easy to guess the first question that comes to mind — what is a synonym?

 Explore All Synonyms Articles

-We’ll pick up the word understanding in our dictionary and thesaurus.
-We use this expression frequently in everyday speech.
-You…
+We’ll look up the word fast in our thesaurus and dictionary.
+This expression frequently appears in everyday speech.
+You can’t…

-We will look up the term standard using our dictionary and thesaurus.
-This is a regular saying in casual conversation.…
+We’ll inspect the word excellent in the dictionary and thesaurus.
+This is a prevalent saying in casual dialogues.
+To suitably…

-Today, we’ll check up on the word proud in our dictionary and thesaurus.
-This is a widespread expression in ordinary…
+We’ll look up the word element in our dictionary and thesaurus today.
+This is a common term in ordinary speech.…